 Based on the charge capacity of the Explorer 500, this power station is best for short camping trips, charging ebikes on a multi-day ride, or running small electronics like LED lights and a vent fan in your camper van conversion.

 We wouldn’t recommend it for someone powering a refrigerator or induction burner full-time in a van or RV.
 That said, if you travel light with a cooler and only need a few LEDs and laptop power this mini solar setup is perfect for you.

 If you want to dive deep into the details of how much power you need, we’ve built an interactive solar calculator where you can list the devices you own and get a close estimate of how much power you’ll be using.
 The 518Wh battery capacity in the Explorer 500 is equivalent to about 41 amp hours.

 What about going bigger?
-We recommend taking a look at these larger solar powered generators or consider building your own DIY solar system.
+We recommend taking a look at these larger solar powered generators or consider wiring your own DIY solar panel system.